-In September, I went to Myrtle Beach, South Carolina for a press trip.
-I was contacted by Vicki, owner of La Belle Amie Vineyard, who invited my fiancé, Blake, and I to visit.
+I went to Myrtle Beach, South Carolina, for a press trip and was contacted by Vicki, owner of La Belle Amie Vineyard, to visit.
+My husband, Blake, joined me.

 Blake and I showed up on a Friday afternoon to a beautiful venue, live music, great wine, and an incredibly friendly staff.
 We spent a week in Myrtle Beach and this was our favorite activity during our trip.

 The La Belle Amie Vineyard is the best hidden gem in the Myrtle Beach Area.

 The vineyard property has been in the Bellamy family since the 1800s, when it was a tobacco plantation.
 In the late 1990s Vicki was working her way up the corporate ladder when she quit her job and moved back home to take care of her mother, Berta.
 Somewhere along the way, Vicki got the idea to start a winery.
 She fought to get where she is today, enduring a rough start and numerous natural disasters.
 She chose the name “La Belle Amie” to honor her family’s name.
 It means “the beautiful friend” and is of European descent.

 The La Belle Amie Vineyard is the home of Twisted Sisters wine.
 Vicki chose this name because she did not want her wines to be intimidating.
 Twisted Sisters is fun and something that a lot can humorously relate to.
 The bottles’ labels are colorful and fun, which I loved.

 Muscadine grapes are grown on the property and the vineyard is quite lovely.